MY UNFILTERED STORY

 too rebellious i guess.

-his suggestion for another alternative solution around the idea called "unbiased sorry".
+but i did appreciate the effort to give it a shot and his suggestion for another alternative solution around the idea called "unbiased sorry".

-till now, after 3 years away from "home", i still feel the ache — the same ache i felt the day i left Publicis Groupe
+till today Oct-25, after nearly 3 years away from the industry, i still feel the ache —

 ME AS A DAUGHTER